ThreeSixtyGiving/state-of-the-data/README.md

 ## Instructions

- - Run [datagetter](https://github.com/ThreeSixtyGiving/datagetter) locally or copy a tarball output file.
+ - Run [datagetter](https://github.com/ThreeSixtyGiving/datagetter) locally (via the `run.sh` script) or copy a tarball output file.
  - Clone or download this repo.
  - In a terminal or command window, navigate to the repo
+ - Create a virutal environment:`python -m venv .ve`
+ - `source .ve/bin/activate`
+ - Install requirements:`pip install -r requirements.txt`
- - Run the command: python sotd.py --tar "*path to tarball*" --schema "http://www.threesixtygiving.org/wp-content/plugins/threesixty_docs/standard/schema/360-giving-schema.json"
+ - Run the command `python sotd.py --tar "*path/to/tarball.tar.gz*"`

 The script will extract JSON files from the tarball - these are spreadsheets and other files downloaded from the data registry and converted to JSON.

 Next, the script downloads the 360Giving JSON schema and flattens it into a spreadsheet.
 Then it processes each publisher's JSON file to produce the frequency information.
-Each file (Frequency, Schema, Data and Metadata) is created and the JSON files are archived, unless the --archive flag is FALSE.
+Each file (Frequency, Schema, Data and Metadata) is created (in `./data`) and the JSON files are archived, unless the --archive flag is FALSE.

 You can now use the files for analysis or manually copy the information into the State of the Data Prototype dashboard.